 The Eldar want to do this.
 Their grand plan is to capture the souls of all the Eldar when they die and place them into the Infinity Circuits of their Craftworlds.
 Once enough Eldar souls are collected, the souls will form together into a new God of Death, Ynnead.
 Once Ynnead rises, he will curb stomp the Chaos Gods, destroy the Materium and Immaterium, and allow the Eldar race to be reborn, either back into a reset physical universe, or into new forms, to live new lives free from their curse.
 Hopefully.

 Escape Velocity Nova features the Krypt, a Hive Mind of glowing purple spheres capable of space travel.
 The crypt was originally the leadership council of the Vell-os (telepathic humans), and they used nanotechnology to turn themselves into the Krypt.
 A singularity is implied, tens of thousands of years down the line in at least two plotlines.

 In Brütal Legend we learn that the world was once inhabited by a race of titans who invented things like cars and music.
 After growing and advancing for several millenia the titans were giant, all-knowing entities of spiritual perfection who could no longer be confined by the physical world.
 In the final stage of their evolution they ascended into the heavens and became the Metal Gods.

-In Mass Effect 3, Shepard has the option to induce this upon the galaxy by combining with the Citadel in the ending.
+In Mass Effect 3, Shepard has the option to induce this upon the galaxy by combining with the Citadel in the Synthesis Ending.